Home MiscellaneousHow to Generate a CSR and Install a Multi-Domain SSL Certificate

 A multi-domain certificate (also known as a SAN certificate or Unified Communications Certificate (UCC)) is a special type of SSL certificate.
-With a multi-domain certificate you are able to secure one domain name with different domain extensions (e.g. domain.co.uk and domain.es) or multiple domain names (e.g. domain.co.uk and example.com) hosted in a same server using one SSL certificate.
+With a multi-domain certificate, you are able to secure one domain name with different domain extensions (e.g. domain.co.uk and domain.es) or multiple domain names (e.g. domain.co.uk and example.com) hosted on the same server using one SSL certificate.

 Multi-domain certificates include the standard Subject Name field which supports a single primary service name, as well as an additional entry called the Subject Alternative Name field which supports the additional service names.